cardillan/mindcode/doc/syntax/SYSTEM-LIBRARY.markdown

 **Inputs and outputs:**

 - `unit_type`: type of the unit: `@flare`, `@mono`, `@poly` etc. Can be a variable.
-- `initial_flag`: initial flag to set to he freshly bound unit.
+- `initial_flag`: initial flag to set to the freshly bound unit.
 - Returns the freshly bound unit.

 The function doesn't use units that are controlled by a player or a different processor.